tannerhelland/PhotoDemon/README.md

 Complex editing actions can be recorded as macros (similar to Office software).
 A built-in batch processor lets you apply macros to entire folders of images.

 ### Usability is paramount
 Many open-source photo editors are usability nightmares.
 PhotoDemon tries not to be.
-Small touches like save/load presets on all tools, unlimited Undo/Redo, "Fade last action", keyboard accelerators, effect previews, mouse wheel and X-button support, and descriptive menu icons make it fast and easy to use.
+Small touches like real-time effect previews, save/load presets on all tools, unlimited Undo/Redo, "Fade last action", keyboard accelerators, mouse wheel and X-button support, and descriptive icons make it fast and easy to use.

 ### Pro-grade features and tools
-* Extensive file format support, including Adobe Photoshop files (PSD) and all major camera RAW formats
+* Extensive file format support, including Adobe Photoshop images (PSD) and all major camera RAW formats
 * Color-managed workflow, including full support for embedded ICC profiles
 * Non-destructive editing for select features, including resizing, rotation, and common adjustments
 * 2D transformations: advanced rescale operators (Sinc, Catmull-Rom, etc), content-aware scaling (seam carving), crop, straighten, shear, zoom